 - Invoked with the gun Miriam keeps on her bedside table.
 It's left for Charlotte to seemingly shoot Drew, though viewers might question why it was conveniently lying there.
 Of course Miriam planted it and didn't put real bullets in.

-- Dead Man Writing: Jewel Mayhew leaves Willis the reporter with a letter to be opened after her death.
-Jewel has a stroke and dies after hearing about Miriam and Drew, whereupon Willis opens the letter and finds out that Jewel killed her husband, Miriam saw it, and Miriam's been blackmailing Jewel for years.
+- Dead Man Writing: Jewel Mayhew leaves Wills the reporter with a letter to be opened after her death.
+Jewel has a stroke and dies after hearing about Miriam and Drew, whereupon Wills opens the letter and finds out that Jewel killed her husband, Miriam saw it, and Miriam's been blackmailing Jewel for years.

 - Dead Person Conversation: Late in the film, Charlotte has a conversation with her father's portrait - Calling the Old Man Out for having John murdered (she believes her father to be the killer).